ExistedGit/Dota2Cheat/README.md

 * An alt account, since disabling VAC only means you won't be banned.
 No information sent by VAC is suspicious too, you'll be placed in a player pool with cheaters(as I noticed myself)
 * Dota2Cheat & Dota2Loader compiled in the Testing configuration such that they function like Release but contain debug information

+### What to do when an error appears

 Upon an exception, examine the file and lines it happened on.
-In the Call Stack tab you'll be able to trace the call to the function(in case the exception place doesn't provide enough information)
+In the Call Stack tab you'll be able to trace the call to the function(in case the exception place doesn't provide enough information).
+Screenshot all of this and then you can make an Issue here with the data.

 # For Developers